JUN KASHIHARA

 Acceptance Results of Competitive Funds

-1. JSPS KAKENHI Grant-in-Aid for Scientific Research (B), Foundational research on and case studies for clinical application of the psychological network approach, 2025/02, 2029/03
+1. JSPS KAKENHI Grant-in-Aid for Scientific Research (B), Foundational research for and case studies of clinical applications of the psychological network approach, 2025/02, 2029/03

 2. Inoue Enryo Memorial Grant, Developing educational contents to promote the understandings of diversity of people with mental disorders, 2024/06, 2025/03